JScott/robot_sweatshop/README.md

 1.0

-- Docs on architecture
-- Easier way to run multiple workers
 - Mascot

 1.1

+- Easier way to run multiple workers
-- push/pull out node that worker streams output to
+- Push/pull out node that worker streams output to
+- Add worker tags to output so it can all go to one file

 Beyond